Karthik2008/Maze-Runner/README.md

 # How did get this idea?
->__when I was thinking of making an app for the silicon valley challenge, I was searching for,“how to make games?”Then I suddenly got an idea of  making a maze.Then I was searching the web on how to create a maze and then Maze-Runner__
+>__when I was thinking of making an app for the silicon valley challenge, I was searching for ,“how to make games?”
+Then I suddenly got an idea of  making a maze.I was searching the web on how to create a maze, when I found out about Unity and made a maze in "Unity Game Engine" by my own.__